libishm1/Depth_Anything_3_Motifs_CLI/README.md

 For the Section 6.6 mesh validation table, see [VALIDATION.md](VALIDATION.md).
 The 35-panel mesh corpus is released at https://doi.org/10.5281/zenodo.19846595.

+## Related datasets and glossary of terms

 Refer [MOTIF_GLOSSARY](https://github.com/libishm1/Depth_Anything_3_Motifs_CLI/blob/main/MOTIF_GLOSSARY.md) for more detailed description of motifs in tamil traditions

 Dataset associated with the repo -
 1) https://doi.org/10.5281/zenodo.19455013 .
 Thanjavur temple motifs, Tamil Nadu